wongsyrone/Paragon-DKMS/README.md

 ## Kernel Supported

-Paragon-express-8.9.0 ... support up to Linux 3.11.x, be careful when you upgrade your Linux distribution.
+Paragon-express-9.0 ...
+Support modern Linux Kernels from 2.6.36 up to 3.14.x (According to official instructions, UFSD driver was internally tested with Kernels up to 3.14.4).

 ## ATTENTION !!